Aider-AI/aider/docs/benchmarks.md

 The results were quite interesting:

   - Asking GPT to return an updated copy of the whole file in a standard markdown fenced code block proved to be the most reliable and effective edit format across all GPT-3.5 and GPT-4 models.
 The results for this `whole` edit format are shown in solid blue in the graph.
   - Using the new functions API for edits performed worse than the above whole file method, for all the models.
 GPT-3.5 especially produced inferior code and frequently mangled this output format.
 This was surprising, as the functions API was introduced to enhance the reliability of structured outputs.
-The results from these `...-func` edit methods are shown as patterned bars in the graph (both green and blue).
+The results for these `...-func` edit methods are shown as patterned bars in the graph (both green and blue).
   - The performance of the new June (`0613`) versions of GPT-3.5 appears to be a bit worse than the February (`0301`) version.
 This is visible if you look at the "first attempt" markers on the first three solid blue bars and also by comparing the first three solid green `diff` bars.
   - As expected, the GPT-4 models outperformed the GPT-3.5 models in code editing.